microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 When adding a bug fix or feature, follow these steps:

-1. Implement bug fix or feature.
+1. Implement the bug fix or feature.
 Instructions for building and deploying MRTK are at [BuildAndDeploy](../BuildAndDeploy.md).
 Remember to follow the [Coding Guidelines](CodingGuidelines.md).
 1. If adding a feature, also add an example scene that demonstrates the feature.
 1. If adding an experimental feature, then writing tests and documentation are not necessary.
 Instead, follow [experimental feature guidelines](ExperimentalFeatures.md).
 1. Add tests to verify the bug fix / feature.
 Instructions for writing and running tests are at [UnitTests](UnitTests.md).